journeyman88/alea-iacta-est/README.md

 ### Next implementations in line:

+- Core: check possibility for caching results per user, to allow easy reroll for systems that need that (and to allow implementing new systems where ther's a reroll-like core mechanism)
+- Expression Engine: implement the Roll'n'Drop ( NdXlY ) - roll N dice, keep the lowest Y
 - AGE system : base roll
 - Blacksad RPG : roll modifiers
 - FATE Core : base roll